Photo credit: EuroVisionary

 Nowadays, dozens of countries compete every year.
 The winning country has to host Eurovision the next year.
 This is very expensive, and sometimes countries cannot afford to win.
 When they can’t afford to host, they send terrible acts to the Eurovision competition and lose on purpose.

-The winner of Eurovision is decided by televoting.
+The winner of this annual song competition is decided by televoting.
 People in every country call in and vote for their favourite song.
 Songs can earn between one and 12 points.

 Many countries give their close allies lots of points as a show of solidarity and friendship.
 For example, Sweden, Norway, and Finland are neighbouring countries with similar cultures and shared history.
 They usually give each other lots of points every year, even when they are competing against each other.
 The UK and Ireland have historically given each other high scores.